AGENTS

 Source: https://extension.js.org/blog/announcing-2-0-0-beta

-Extension.js 2.0.0-beta stabilizes alpha features and resolves browser compatibility issues across Firefox, Edge, and Chrome for reliable cross-browser builds.
+Extension.js 2.0.0-beta stabilizes alpha features and resolves browser compatibility issues across Firefox, Edge, and Chrome for cross-browser builds.

 Extension.js is now officially in beta.